gera-gas/iparser/README.md

 }
 ```

-and do folow command in command line as:
+and execute folow command in command line as:

-    $ ruby <you parser script name>.rb test.c
+    $ ruby parser_example.rb test.c

 After work, we should see a file named 'index.html'.